ribesstefano/ribesstefano.github.io/_posts/2025-06-25-drawing-tutorial.md

 SVGs will be separately opened in Adobe Illustrator, and they allow for full editing of the vector graphics (_i.e._, you can every line, text, and shape).

+If an Ai file includes rasterized images, when exporting to PDF, in the `Compression` tab, untick the `Compress Text and Line Art` option to avoid rasterizing the text and lines, which can lead to loss of quality.

 ## Importing to LaTeX

 When importing figures into LaTeX, specify the width as a fraction of the text width, _e.g._, `\includegraphics[width=\textwidth]{figure.pdf}`.
 If eveything is done correctly, the figure should scale properly to fit the text width.